If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 These natural reeds come in a 6 millimeter diameter which works well with the solitary bees.
 Purchase them in bulk quantity and get 250 reeds that will last you through several production cycles.
 Reeds in the pack are gathered and cut by hand, so you are sure of their quality.
 They are easy to open up when harvesting cocoons.Check Price

 Mason beekeeping is useful for pollination in gardens and even farms.
-For best results, use appropriate nesting materials in your mason bee house.
+For best results, use the appropriate nesting materials in your mason bee house.
 The materials you choose to use determine how well your mason bees perform in pollination.
 This is because they pollinate plants as they are looking for pollen and other foods for their larvae.
 If the mason bees take poorly to the materials you use in their nest, they build fewer compartments and thus make fewer trips in your garden.
 Ensure you have healthy populations of mason bees by using the best mason bee nesting materials in your mason beekeeping operation.

 What are your thoughts on this article?
 Leave a comment below and let us know.